How to Ship Alcohol in the U.S: Tips, State Rules and Regulations for Shipping Beer, Wine and Spirits (UPS, FedEx & USPS)

 Retailer ships alcohol in a truck to be distributed in various states

-This article will explore how to ship alcohol where it is legal, detailing the process of shipping beer and liquor directly to consumers.
 We’ll also explore alternatives to mailing alcohol by explaining the restrictions of each major carrier, including UPS and FedEx.
-We’ll also walk through the states that forbid and allow the shipping of alcohol, with some key specifics for each of them.
+We’ll also walk through the states that forbid and allow the shipping of alcohol, with some key specifics for each.

 Infograph showing the different regulations for shipping alcohol with the major carriers, including FedEx and UPS, as well as a map showing the states that do not allow shipments of alcohol

 Mailing alcohol is legal in a few states and illegal in a handful of others.
 Each state, city, and county where the seller is located has its own laws and regulations regarding the sale, purchase, and shipping of alcohol.
-This goes all the way back to the 21st Amendment, which gave each state the power to regulate the consumption of alcohol within its borders.
-It’s resulted in a confusing patchwork of state specifications on how alcohol is regulated.
+This goes all the way back to the 21st Amendment, which gave each state the power to regulate alcohol consumption within its borders.
+It’s resulted in a confusing patchwork of state specifications on regulating alcohol.

 How To Ship Alcohol In-State?

-If you own a physical liquor store, you should think about creating an eCommerce site if you don’t already have one.
+If you own a physical liquor store, you should consider creating an eCommerce site if you don’t already have one.
 The International Wine and Spirits Record, an industry research firm, reports that in the U.S., 44 percent of consumers bought alcohol online in 2020, up from 19 percent in 2019.
-More and more consumers are expecting to have the option to order booze online, so it’s important for retailers to adapt.
+More and more consumers are expecting to have the option to order booze online, so retailers need to adapt.

 How to Ship Alcohol To Another State?

-Shipping alcoholic beverages from one state to another is even more complicated because you have to consider the laws of both the state from which you’re sending the alcohol as well as the destination of the state that’s receiving it.
+Shipping alcoholic beverages from one state to another is even more complicated because you have to consider the laws of the state where you’re sending the alcohol and the destination state receiving it.

 For example, don’t waste your time or money if you want to send a bottle of wine from a visit to the Pennsylvania Wine Trail to a relative in Mississippi.
 While it is perfectly legal to mail wine from PA, it’s entirely illegal to receive wine shipments in Mississippi.

-However, there is a simple way to get around most of these convoluted laws.
-The best strategy for shipping an alcoholic beverage out of state is to find an established retailer where you send the alcohol.
-They can then sell it to consumers legally.
-This way, the retailer will not need to cross state lines and will simply follow the rules of their state’s liquor control board.
+However, there is a simple way to circumvent most of these convoluted laws.
+The best strategy for shipping an alcoholic beverage out of state is to find an established retailer to whom you send the alcohol.
+They can then legally sell it to consumers.
+This way, the retailer will not need to cross state lines and will follow the rules of their state’s liquor control board.

 Some states expressly prohibit the direct shipment of alcohol to interstate consumers.
 States that do not allow it include Alabama, Delaware, Mississippi, Oklahoma, Rhode Island, and Utah.

 Alabama: There are no exceptions in the state of Alabama.
-The delivery of alcohol from any source is strictly prohibited.
-In some cases, residents may make a special order request, but the Alabama Alcohol Beverage Control Board must review this request.
+Alcohol delivery from any source is strictly prohibited.
+Residents may sometimes make a special order request, but the Alabama Alcohol Beverage Control Board must review this request.

 Delaware: In this state, you cannot deliver alcohol, with one exception.
 If you purchase alcohol from a store or restaurant, they can ship it directly to your house.
-It can only be sent to the person buying the alcohol, and you must be a Delaware resident.
+It can only be sent to the person buying the alcohol; you must be a Delaware resident.

-Mississippi: There are no special cases or exceptions regarding the delivery of alcohol in Mississippi.
+Mississippi: There are no special cases or exceptions regarding alcohol delivery in Mississippi.
 Delivery is entirely illegal from any source.

 Rhode Island: The rules for alcohol delivery are similar to those of Delaware.
 If you are a Rhode Island resident, you can purchase prepackaged alcohol from craft-alcohol businesses.
 These businesses are allowed to ship your purchase to your house.